NaturalIntelligence/imglab/README.md

   * COCO
   * Tenserflow (in plan)

-**Other silent features are**:
+**Other quality-of-life features are**:

 * Drag or resize any annotation shape.
 * Select and delete any annotation shape or landmark points.
-* Arrange landmark points in specific order my dragging their label up & down, instead of creating them in a particular order.
+* Arrange landmark points in specific order by dragging their label up & down, instead of creating them in a particular order.
 * Autosave in browser cache.
 Export to save on disk.
-* Hot keys support for easy switch between images, tools, labelling data, or to access other part of the application.
-Hence it is more convenient and effort saving.
+* Hotkeys support for easy switching between images, tools, labelling data, or to access other parts of the application for added convenience.
 * Set image opacity to highlight annotation shapes and points.
-* Tracking lines and mouse coordinates for precise annotation.
+* Tracking lines and mouse coordinates for precise annotations.

 ## How to use

 You can either import a file from a URL or from your computer.
-You can plot the landmark points by yourself or you can request to face++ API to collect the points which gets automatically plotted on the image (You will need to register on face++ to use the API.).
-If you feel that the result should be improved, you can drag a point to correct location.
+You can plot the landmark points by yourself or you can request to face++ API to collect the points which automatically gets plotted on the image (You will need to register on face++ to use the API.).
+If you feel that the result should be improved, you can drag a point to the correct location.
 Check [Demo video](https://youtu.be/Y-bJo_ylHTw) on Youtube.

 ### Auto suggestion